-Couples aren't usually eager to come.
+• Couples aren't usually eager to come.
 They are nervous that the event will embarrass them, ask a lot from them, or create expectations in their partner.
 People are busy with other sources of activity or entertainment.
-They think our event will be boring.
+They might think the event will be boring.
 Couples also have other priorities, especially for their money.
 Finally, childcare is sometimes an obstacle.

 • Satan will attack.
-He knows that the biblical principles will change lives.
-No hearts will be touched unless couples come to the event.
+He knows biblical principles will change lives.
 Satan will attack you, the promotion team, and even the couples considering coming.
 Few people have ever experienced this type of spiritual battle, and so they are ill-equipped to handle it when it happens.

 All those involved in promoting an event should expect a roller coaster ride of emotions.
 Typically, promoters alternate between worry that, "There won't be enough seats for everybody coming," to fear that, "Nobody is coming."
-When these emotions occur, promoters should continue executing their plan and trusting God.
-A side benefit is that prayer comes easily during these times.
+When these emotions occur, promoters should continue executing their plan, trusting God, and praying.